-This guide explains how they work, how to do both safely, and what to expect.
-Many people find that adding intermittent fasting to their keto routine helps break through plateaus and improves their energy levels.
+This guide explains how they work, how to combine them safely, and what to realistically expect.
+Many people find that adding intermittent fasting to their keto routine helps them feel fuller and may help break through weight-loss plateaus.
+New to all this?
+Start with the keto diet basics for the bigger picture, then come back here for the combo.

 What Is the Keto Diet?

-Keto is a low-carb, high-fat diet.
-The goal is to get into ketosis, where your body runs on fat instead of carbs.
+Keto (the ketogenic diet) is a very low-carb, high-fat way of eating.
+The goal is to reach ketosis, a metabolic state where your body burns fat and makes ketones for fuel instead of relying on carbs.

 - Fill up on fat and moderate protein